makarandh/bash-scripts/README.md

 # Just some bash scripts for my personal use

-The ones in the bin folder are scripts that I use to make my life a tiny bit easier.
+Just some scripts that I use to make my life a tiny bit easier.

-The rest of the stuff I wrote when I was learning and re-learning bash script.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by